 Song of Rest will be unlocked at level two as well.
 This essentially provides an out-of-combat heal, like a short rest.
 Nothing that will aid you in a fight but can help you from heading back to camp repeatedly to heal up.

 At level two, you will unlock more level 1 spell slots.
 You will also get the chance to unlearn any spells.
 This is useful if you picked the wrong spell loadout at character creator since you cannot prepare spells like a Wizard.
-We suggest taking Faerie Fire at this level.
+We suggest taking Faerie Fire to this level.

-- Faerie Fire: The targets turn visible, and Attack Rolls against the targets have an Advantage of 6m and require concentration.
+• Faerie Fire: The targets turn visible, and Attack Rolls against the targets have an Advantage of 6m and require concentration.
 This is useful to help gain Advantage and very useful for Rogues who thrive off advantage attack roles.

 Your gameplay remains unchanged here, you just use Song of Rest to help outside of combat recovery.